 |Values and Ethics||HSCI 105: Issues in Health Sciences IV|

-A senior capstone experience in which a student demonstrates the culmination of his or her Drake education is required.
+A senior capstone experience in which a student demonstrates the culmination of their Drake education is required.
 The student is expected to demonstrate the capacity to bring information, skills, and ideas to bear on one project.
 This will be designed by each major to fit with the circumstances of that area but will also ask the student to demonstrate skills acquired throughout the Drake curriculum.
-Health Science students will have a variety of options depending on the track to fulfill this requirement.
+Health Sciences students fulfill this requirement through a year long experiential capstone project, HSCI 196 and HSCI 197.

 Registration is completed online through the MyDUSIS system.
-Students can access MyDUSIS through the blueView system (http://my.drake.edu).
-Each semester the College sends out detailed registration information to students through the CPHS Student Announcements and the CPHS Registration Bulletin, available at http://cphsregistrationbulletin.blogspot.com.
-Questions regarding registration policies and procedures should be directed to the Director of Student Programs.
+Students can access MyDUSIS through blueView.
+Each semester the College sends out detailed registration information to students through the CPHS Student Announcements and the CPHS Registration Bulletin.
+Questions regarding registration policies and procedures should be directed to the CPHS Director of Student Affairs.

 Students will be notified via email if a seat becomes available in the course.
 It is a students responsibility to take action on an email notification by the deadline provided or forfeit their seat on the waitlist.
-An overview of the waitlist policies and guidelines are available on the Student Records website.
-All waitlists will be dissolved prior to the start of each term, therefore, it is important some action be taken before the start of the term.
+An overview of the waitlist policies and guidelines is available on the Office of the Registrar website.
+All waitlists will be dissolved prior to the start of each term; therefore, it is important some action be taken before the start of the term.

-Students may withdraw from any course in which they are enrolled prior to the midpoint of the semester.
-This date is determined and published by the Student Records Office for each semester.
-The mark of "W" will be recorded for students who drop after the second week and before the midpoint of the course.
-Students will receive a letter grade that is assigned by the instructor for any course in which they are still enrolled after the semester midpoint.
+Students may withdraw from any course in which they are enrolled up to five class days after the midpoint of the semseter.
+This date is determined and published by the Office of the Registrar for each semester.
+The mark of "W" will be recorded for students who drop after the second week and before the fifth day after midpoint.
+Students will receive a letter grade that is assigned by the instructor for any course in which they are still enrolled on the sixth day after midpoint.
 A student may add a course, following a similar procedure, through the end of the first full week of each semester.

 Students are responsible for reviewing their degree audits on a periodic basis to assure that transfer credits are received and curricular requirements are being met.
-For directions on reviewing one's degree audit, please see the Degree Audit Guides available in the CPHS Student Success Kit at http://cphssuccesskit.blogspot.com/.
+For directions on reviewing one's degree audit, please see the Degree Audit Guides available on the CPHS Current Student Resources page.

-Acceptance of transfer credits is subject to the discretion of Office of Academic and Student Affairs.
+Acceptance of transfer credits is subject to the discretion of Office of Student Affairs & Enrollment Management.
 Transfer students from community and junior colleges who have earned a total of 66 semester hours of credit from either two-year or four-year colleges cannot transfer any further credit from a two-year community or junior college to the College of Pharmacy and Health Sciences.
 A maximum of 94 semester hours of credit, or the equivalent, will be accepted on transfer from four-year collegiate institutions.
-Students who desire to enroll in coursework at other institutions during the summer should complete the Transfer Credit Request Form.
-After completion of 94 credit hours, any course work must be from four-year institutions.
+Students who desire to enroll in coursework at other institutions during the summer should complete the Transfer Credit Request Form to assure that the course will fulfill the intended requirement.

 Health Science students may apply a maximum of 9 hours of course work on a credit/no credit basis toward graduation.
 These courses may only count as general elective credits.
 Courses regularly graded on a credit/no credit basis are not included within the maximum 9 hours.
 The student must have a minimum cumulative grade point average of at least 2.75 before registering on a credit/no credit basis in a course.